kj114022/Texton/notes/Previous/README.md

 **Anti-features**

 - Uses some non-free sources for downloading books.
-Specifically, Pantheon uses Libgen.
+Specifically, Texton uses Libgen.
   Libgen is considered a [shadow library](https://en.wikipedia.org/wiki/Shadow_library).
 - Uses a custom-made proprietary API for converting books from one format to another.
 I will consider open-sourcing this once it's mature enough.

 ## Install from F-droid

-Download the F-droid app from [their website](https://f-droid.org/) and search for Pantheon.
+Download the F-droid app from [their website](https://f-droid.org/) and search for Texton.

 ## Screenshots